zenml-io/zenml/docs/book/user-guide/starter-guide/track-ml-models.md

 <figure><img src="../../.gitbook/assets/mcp_pipeline_overview.png" alt=""><figcaption><p>A simple example of two pipelines interacting between each other.</p></figcaption></figure>

-Each time the `train_and_promote` pipeline runs, it creates a new `iris_classifier`.
+Each time the `train_and_promote` pipeline runs, it creates a new `flower_detection`.
 However, it only promotes the created model to `production` if a certain accuracy threshold is met.
 The `do_predictions` pipeline simply picks up the latest promoted model and runs batch inference on it.
 That way these two pipelines can independently be run, but can rely on each other's output.

 One way of achieving this is to fetch the model directly in your step: